-Macrame is a form of fiber art that can be used to create beautiful and useful items made from a variety of materials.
+Macrame is a form of fiber art that can be used to create beautiful and useful items, made from a variety of materials.

 How much cord do I need for a macrame plant hanger?

 This will highly depend on how tall your ceilings are and how high or low you plan on hanging the pot.
-I always suggested making it longer than you need or expect because the knots will cause it to shorten.
+I always suggest making it longer than you need or expect because the knots will cause it to shorten.

 Also, once it is done you can always make it shorter, but not longer.